League One transfer guide – The lowdown on every summer signing of 2020

 The 22-year-old striker scored 12 goals in 32 league starts for League Two club Crawley last season after being signed from Championship side Birmingham City.

 Boss Critchley said: “He’s an example of the type of player we’re looking to bring to the club – hungry, ambitious and has a great attitude towards the game.”

-IN: Sam Nicholson (Colorado Rapids, free), Max Ehmer (Gillingham, free), Jack Baldwin (Sunderland, free), Josh Grant (Chelsea, free), Jonah Ayunga (Havant & Waterlooville, undisc), Zain Westbrooke (Coventry, undisc), David Tutonda (Barnet, free), Brandon Hanlan (Gillingham, free), Luke McCormick (Chelsea, loan)
+IN: Sam Nicholson (Colorado Rapids, free), Max Ehmer (Gillingham, free), Jack Baldwin (Sunderland, free), Josh Grant (Chelsea, free), Jonah Ayunga (Havant & Waterlooville, undisc), Zain Westbrooke (Coventry, undisclosed), David Tutonda (Barnet, free)

-OUT: Jonson Clarke-Harris (Peterborough, £1.25m), Ollie Clarke (Mansfield, free), Gavin Reilly (Carlisle, free), Rollin Menayese (Mansfield, undisc), Sam Matthews (Crawley, free), Tony Craig (Crawley, free), Liam Sercombe (Cheltenham, free), Tareiq Holmes-Dennis (released), Tom Nichols (Crawley, free)
+OUT: Jonson Clarke-Harris (Peterborough, £1.25m), Ollie Clarke (Mansfield, free), Gavin Reilly (Carlisle, free), Rollin Menayese (Mansfield, undisc), Sam Matthews (Crawley, free), Tony Craig (Crawley, free), Liam Sercombe (Cheltenham, free), Tareiq Holmes-Dennis, Tom Nichols (both released)

 LOANS EXPIRED: Jamal Blackman (Chelsea), Jayden Mitchell-Lawson (Derby), Josh Ginnelly (Preston), Timmy Abraham (Fulham)

 Midfielder, 24, made 33 appearances for Coventry last season as they claimed the League One title.